 Once collected, trees will be taken to Rose Hill Farm, Dymock where they will be composted and turned into a soil improver for use on agricultural land.

 Garden waste collections take place on the alternate week to the refuse collections for most properties.
 Anyone who is unsure when their waste and recycling collections are due over the Christmas break can either visit the waste pages of the Council’s website (www.fdean.gov.uk/binday), check their annual waste calendar which was posted to households in the spring, or call the customer services team on 01594 810000 during office opening hours.

 Trees need to be presented by 7am on the scheduled collection day.

-Real Christmas trees, along with excess refuse and recycling created over the Christmas break, can also be taken to the local Household Recycling Centres at Oak Quarry (Broadwell) and Hempsted (Gloucester) and in the case of trees placed in the dedicated garden waste bank.
+Real Christmas trees, along with excess recycling and refuse, can also be taken to the local Household Recycling Centres at Oak Quarry (Broadwell) and Hempsted (Gloucester) and, in the case of trees, placed in the dedicated garden waste bank.
 In addition to being closed every Tuesday and Thursday respectively throughout the year, the sites, which are currently operating winter opening hours (10.00am to 4.00pm daily), will be shut on Christmas Day, Boxing Day and New Year’s Day.

 Visitors to Gloucestershire County Council’s Household Recycling Centres must book in advance by visiting: www.gloucestershirerecycles.com